learn-co-curriculum/navigating-with-bash-ide/README.md

 // ♥
 ```

 Here we typed `pwd` and pressed Enter on my keyboard.
-The terminal responded with `/home/AnnJohn/code` and returned me to my current directory, `code` and gave use a new prompt, `♥`.
+The terminal responded with `/home/AnnJohn/code` and returned me to my current directory, `code` and gave me a new prompt, `♥`.

 That's the standard procedure when you execute anything in Terminal.
 You enter a command from a prompt in a working directory, see output, and are returned to a new prompt in your working directory.

 The `pwd` command is an acronym for "Print Working Directory."
 The `pwd` command prints the working directory of your Terminal session, the folder you are currently "in."

-Knowing what directory you are working within is crucial when using your Terminal.
+Knowing which directory you are working within is crucial when using your Terminal.
 You are opening files and running programs that live in directories and you need to make sure you're in the right directory for your task.

 You never need to guess, if you're ever curious where you are or need to confirm you are where you think you are, type `pwd`.